Backhage/.NET-Algorithms/README.md

 #### AbstractVertex
 This is a simple base class for vertices.
 It is abstract and cannot be instantiated on its own.
 Instead it is intended to be used as a base for more specific vertex classes.

+#### BFSVertex
+A vertex class that can be used when performing Breadth First Search.

 ### Algorithms
 There are some well known and really useful algorithms that works on Graphs.
 Known graph problems are "Shortest path" and "The traveling salesman problem".